Radon Awareness & Education

 - Basic Info

-The Georgia Radon Education Program is a partnership funded by the U.S. Environmental Protection Agency, involving the University of Georgia, College of Family and Consumer Sciences (FACS), University of Georgia, Cooperative Extension, to educate Georgians on actions to take to protect themselves from the risk of developing lung cancer caused by the unwelcome entry of radon gas in their homes.
-They also work with the medical community, realtors and homebuilders to help them understand radon in Georgia and how they can help protect their patients and clients from radon.
+The Georgia Radon Education Program is a partnership funded by the Environmental Protection Agency that aims to educate Georgians on how to protect themselves from the risk of developing lung cancer caused by the unwelcome entry of radon gas into their homes.
+Led by the University of Georgia College of Family and Consumer Sciences (FACS), the group also works with the state's medical community, realtors and homebuilders to educate them on how to help protect their patients and clients.

 Radon is the second leading cause of Lung Cancer in the United States, after tobacco smoking.
 It is the leading cause of lung cancer in non-smokers, and kills more than 22,000 people each year, 600 of them in Georgia.
 Radon is an odorless, invisible, tasteless radioactive gas released by the natural decay of uranium in our soils and rocks.
 It easily enters our homes from the soil beneath them and in deep well water.
 Protect your family from this dangerous carcinogen.
 Test your home today.
 You can prevent and reduce entry of Radon into your home!